 Safeti has collated a must-know list of important health and safety definitions for business leaders.
 If a term has a link on it, it means that we have related site content which you can click through to view or listen to.

 A to C - Health and Safety Definitions

 A substance that causes an allergic reaction in the body.

-A designated person who has been nominated to take a supervisory role in the event of an accident, injury or illness.
+A designated person who has been nominated to take a supervisory role for a specific activity/event e.g. accident, injury or illness.
 The appointed person will have completed basic first aid training and have the skills and knowledge to deal with a first aid situation.